Joint session of the United States Congress: Foreign dignitaries

 The first foreign dignitary to address a joint meeting of Congress was David Kalakaua, King of the Hawaiian Islands, on December 18, 1874, followed by Ambassador André de La Boulaye of France who addressed a joint session on May 20, 1934, to memorialize the centennial anniversary of the death of Marquis de Lafayette.
 The first non-dignitary to address a joint meeting of Congress was Polish Solidarity leader Lech Wałęsa in 1989.
 Nelson Mandela, then deputy president of the African National Congress addressed a joint meeting in 1990.

 Twice have joint meetings been attended by dignitaries from two countries: On September 18, 1978, when Congress was addressed by Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin, and on July 26, 1994, when Congress was addressed by King Hussein of Jordan and Israeli Prime Minister Yitzhak Rabin.

 John Howard, Prime Minister of Australia, had originally been scheduled to address Congress on September 12, 2001, but his address was postponed due to the September 11 terrorist attacks the previous day.
 Howard's address was rescheduled for June 12, 2002, where he spoke about the attacks he had witnessed 9 months earlier.
 Howard was acknowledged with a standing ovation and describes the occasion as a "moving moment."

-The most recent addresses by foreign dignitaries were given by Prime Minister of Israel Benjamin Netanyahu, on July 24, 2024, Japanese Prime Minister Fumio Kishida, on April 11, 2024, and President of Israel Isaac Herzog, on July 19, 2023.
+The most recent addresses by foreign dignitaries were given by King of the United Kingdom Charles III, on April 28, 2026, Prime Minister of Israel Benjamin Netanyahu, on July 24, 2024, Japanese Prime Minister Fumio Kishida, on April 11, 2024.

 All foreign heads of state and heads of government are presented officially to Congress in the same manner as the president during the State of the Union Address and are introduced by the speaker by their diplomatic style of address, followed by their name and respective office.